Retail Methodology

 = US Dollars Surplus * % Incineration

-= $__retail_example_us_dollars_surplus__ US dollars __retail_example_refed_food_category__ surplus * __percent_var__% incinerated
+= $2,748,370 US dollars Tomatoes surplus * __retail_example_percent_incineration__% incineration

-= $__retail_example_us_dollars_incinerated__ US dollars __retail_example_refed_food_category__ incinerated
+= $__retail_example_us_dollars_incineration__ US dollars Tomatoes incineration

 Data Sources and Limitations